-Pace of completion is defined as the number of credits or hours earned divided by the number of credits or hours attempted.
-You must earn credit or hours for at least 67% of the credits or hours attempted.
+The pace of completion is defined as the number of credits or hours earned divided by the number of credits or hours attempted.
+Students must earn credit or hours for at least 67% of the credits or hours attempted at each evaluation point.
 If your aggregate percentage falls below 67%, you will not meet Satisfactory Academic Progress.